-Prior to the establishment of the NCRG in 1996, the field of gambling research was undeveloped and lacked a substantial number of peer-reviewed studies on gambling disorders.
-From its beginning, the NCRG was committed to reversing this trend, becoming the first serious funding source in the area of problem gambling research.
+Prior to the establishment of the NCRG in 1996, the field of gambling research was undeveloped and lacked a substantial number of peer-reviewed studies on gambling disorder.
+From its beginning, the NCRG was committed to reversing this trend, becoming the first serious funding source in the area of gambling disorder research.
 The NCRG introduced a commitment to rigorous scientific standards into the field, including an insistence that, to be taken seriously, all research had to be peer-reviewed.
-As a result of this commitment, NCRG-funded studies have yielded more than 200 scholarly articles published in highly competitive, peer-reviewed scientific journals.
+As a result of this commitment, NCRG-funded studies have yielded more than 325 scholarly articles published in highly competitive, peer-reviewed scientific journals.

 To learn more about the many accomplishments in the NCRG's history, visit the NCRG Milestones page.
 For a listing of donors who helped to establish the NCRG, visit the Original Donors page.